New sport Bossaball on global media platforms

 The international tournament – fittingly titled as the “A decade in the air”-Cup – saw Belgium, the Netherlands, Argentina and the hosts from Spain competing for being the best team of Bossaball’s history.
 Red Bull TV followed the preparations at the Bossafarm and the striking two-day tournament, which took the teams from snowy mountain tops in the Sierra Nevada to Malaga’s recently inaugurated state-of-the-art port.

 The first piece of the documentary, where Bossaball is part of a sports-featuring series named “Games of Strange”, was broadcasted in November 2016.
-Tune in at 12:50 and find out how the team from Bossaball Belgium, undefeated throughout the tournament, takes away the title and crowns themselves as the best team of Bossaball’s first decade, beating the promising team from Argentina in a fantastic and suspenseful final.
+Tune in and find out how the team from Bossaball Belgium, undefeated throughout the tournament, takes away the title and crowns themselves as the best team of Bossaball’s first decade, beating the promising team from Argentina in a fantastic and suspenseful final.

 Bossaball Colombia on CNN – Great Big Story